Pep190272/DiversIA-Web/replit.md

 The backend is a Flask application with a modular structure, separating models, routes, and forms.
 SQLAlchemy is used for ORM operations, and Flask-WTF handles secure form processing and validation.
 Security measures include comprehensive security headers, CSRF protection, and input validation.
 The application has a role-based admin system with session management and permission controls, integrating a complete business management CRM with automatic form tracking and data analytics.

 ### Data Models
-Core data models include: User (neurodivergent profiles), Company, JobOffer, Admin, CrmContact (business contacts), FormSubmission (tracked web forms), Partner, SocialMediaAccount, Task, and Metric.
-TestResult is a planned model for gamified assessments.
+Core data models include: User (neurodivergent profiles), Company, JobOffer, Admin, CrmContact (business contacts), FormSubmission (tracked web forms), Asociacion (neurodivergent associations), Employee, Task, and TestResult (gamified assessments).
+All models optimized for SQLite with proper indexing and relationships.

 ### Form Architecture
 Forms are inheritance-based, extending a base `RegistroGeneralForm` with specialized versions for TDAH, Dislexia, and TEA, containing condition-specific fields.
 Custom field types like `MultiCheckboxField` enhance accessibility.
 Server-side validation with user-friendly error messages is a priority.